capesoftware/bonsai-vplink/samples/enzymereactor/README.md

 This is a classic way to improve brain training performance.
 Since the SimState includes all sorts of variables that do not pertain to the pasteurization step, it is advantageous to remove these from the state that is passed to the Sterilize concept.
 You can do this with a programmed concept.
-The programmed concept will take the large SimState and return a new state, called PasteurizeState.
-This new state will only have the variables necessary for the SterilisationStartup concept to do its job.
+The programmed concept will take the large SimState and return a new state.
+This new state will only have the variables necessary for the relevant concept to do its job.

 ```inkling
 #define the narrowed state space for Pastuerisation